sakamotojin/Deepavali/README.md

-# Deepavali
-Deepavali Wish
+#Wish To Multiple Freinds Using Python

 Send Deepavali Messages to multi friends at once using this python program

-Install fbchat lib in linux
+Install fbchat lib in linux by using

-pip install fbchat
+pip install fbchat (python3)